christineiym/python-api-sidequest/README.md

 ## Helpful Links to learn Web Development
 - Flask: https://flask.palletsprojects.com/en/1.1.x/
 - HTML: https://www.w3schools.com/html/
-    * Things like {} are part of the Jinja2 template language, which essentially appears to extend the capabilities of HTML.
+    * Things like {} are part of the Jinja template language that works with HTML (more info on that here: https://jinja.palletsprojects.com/en/2.11.x/templates/.
 - CSS: https://www.w3schools.com/css/default.asp
 TypeScript from previous iterations of COMP110: https://comp110.com/topics (TypeScript, as I understand it, is a more strongly typed version of JavaScript.
 The webpage includes how to incorporate TypeScript with HTML and CSS, and more resources on HTML/CSS/web development!)